jaybee84/ml-in-rd/manuscript.md

 (Instructions: Describe the background, basic structure of the article, list material to be covered indicating depth of coverage, how they are logically arranged, include recent pubs in the area, 300-500 words)

-The advent of high-throughput profiling methods such as genomics, transcriptomics, and other technologies has accelerated basic research and made deep characterization of patient samples routine.
+The advent of high-throughput profiling methods such as genomics and other technologies has accelerated basic research and made deep molecular characterization of patient samples routine.
-These approaches provide a rich portrait of genes, cellular pathways, and cell types involved in complex phenotypes.
+These approaches provide a rich portrait of genes, molecular pathways, and cell types involved in complex phenotypes.
-Machine learning is often a remarkable fit for extracting disease-relevant patterns from these high dimensional datasets.
+Machine learning can be a useful tool to extract disease-relevant patterns from high dimensional datasets.
-However, machine learning methods require a large number of samples to identify recurrent and biologically meaningful patterns.
+However, depending on the complexity of the biological question, machine learning often requires a large number of samples to identify recurrent and biologically meaningful patterns.
-With rare diseases, biological specimens or clinical cases, and consequently data, are inherently limited due to the rarity of the condition.
+Rare diseases are inherently limited in clinical cases and thus have few samples to study.
-Precision medicine also presents a similar challenge, where a common disease is partitioned into small subsets of patients with limited amount of data in each subset.
+Precision medicine also presents a similar challenge, where patients with common diseases are partitioned into small subsets of patients based on particular characteristics.
 In this perspective, we outline the challenges and emerging solutions for using machine learning in the context of small sample sets, specifically that of rare diseases.
-Advances from research of machine learning methods for rare disease are likely to be highly informative for applications well beyond rare diseases.
+Advances in machine learning methods for rare disease are likely to be informative for applications beyond rare diseases in which sample sizes are small but datasets are complex (e.g., using genomics data for predictive modeling in precision medicine).
-We propose that the methods community prioritize development of machine learning techniques for rare disease research.
+We propose that the methods community prioritizes the development of machine learning techniques for rare disease research.

 ## Introduction {.page_break_before}

 Rare disease researchers increasingly depend on machine learning to analyze complex datasets.
-A systematic review of the application of ML in rare diseases uncovered 211 human data studies that used ML to study 74 different rare diseases over the last 10 years.[@doi:10.1186/s13023-020-01424-6]
+A systematic review of the application of ML in rare diseases using the European Union definition of rare disease (fewer than 5 patients per 10,000 people) uncovered 211 human data studies that used ML to study 74 different rare diseases over the last 10 years.[@doi:10.1186/s13023-020-01424-6]
 Indeed, ML can be a powerful tool in biomedical research but it does not come without pitfalls, some of which are magnified in a rare disease context.[@doi:10.3389/fmed.2021.747612]
-In this perspective, we will discuss considerations for using two types of ML (supervised and unsupervised learning) in the context of the study of rare diseases.
+In this perspective, we discuss considerations for using two types of ML – supervised and unsupervised learning – in the study of rare diseases, with a specific focus on high-dimensional molecular data.

-ML algorithms are computational methods that can identify patterns in data, and can use information about these patterns to perform tasks (e.g., pick out important data points or predict outcomes when they are not yet known).
+ML algorithms are computational methods that can identify patterns in data, and can use information about these patterns to perform tasks (e.g., pick out important data points or predict unknown outcomes).
-_Supervised learning_ algorithms must be trained with data that has specific phenotype or outcome labels (e.g., in a clinical study: complete response, partial response, or progressive disease).
+_Supervised learning_ algorithms must be trained with data that has specific phenotypes or patient outcome labels.
-Supervised methods can learn correlations of features with the outcome labels to predict the outcome in unseen or new test data (e.g., predicting which patients would or would not respond to treatment).
+Supervised methods can learn correlations of features (e.g., expression measurements of a large number of genes) with the outcome labels to predict the outcome in unseen or new data, such as predicting which patients will or will not respond to treatment.
-Therefore, if the goal of a study is to classify patients with a rare disease into well-known molecular subtypes based on high-throughput profiling, a supervised ML algorithm would be appropriate to carry out this task.
+Therefore, if the goal of a study is to classify patients with a rare disease into well-known molecular subtypes based on high-throughput molecular profiling, a supervised ML algorithm is appropriate to carry out this task.
-Conversely, _unsupervised learning_ algorithms can learn patterns or features from _unlabeled_ training data.
+Conversely, unsupervised learning algorithms can learn patterns or features from unlabeled training data.
 In the absence of known molecular subtypes, unsupervised ML approaches can be applied to identify groups of samples that are similar and may have distinct patterns of pathway activation [@doi:10.1158/0008-5472.CAN-08-2100].
-Unsupervised approaches can also extract combinations of features (e.g., genes) that are indicative of a certain cell type or pathway.
+Unsupervised approaches can also extract combinations of features (e.g., genes) that may describe a certain cell type or pathway.

 While ML can be a useful tool, there are challenges in applying ML to rare disease datasets.
-ML methods are generally most effective when using large datasets; analyzing high dimensional data from rare diseases datasets that typically contain 20 to 99 samples is challenging [@https://www.fda.gov/media/99546/download; @doi:10.1186/s13023-020-01424-6].
+ML methods are generally most effective when using large datasets[TODO: add ref]; analyzing high dimensional biomedical data (i.e. data with typically > 1000 features, e.g. 20,000 genes) from rare diseases datasets that typically contain 20 to 99 samples is challenging[@https://www.fda.gov/media/99546/download; @doi:10.1186/s13023-020-01424-6].
 Small datasets lead to a lack of statistical power and magnify the susceptibility of ML methods to misinterpretation and unstable performance.
-For example, with insufficient data, an unsupervised model will fail to identify patterns that are useful for biological discovery.
+For example, with insufficient data, an unsupervised model will fail to identify patterns that are useful for biological discovery (i.e. “perform” poorly).
 Similarly, supervised models require datasets where the phenotype labels have very little uncertainty (or “label-noise”) [@doi:10.1093/jamia/ocw028] – termed "gold standard" datasets.
-Datasets with high label-noise decrease prediction accuracy and necessitate larger sample sizes during training [@doi:10.1109/tnnls.2013.2292894], and rare disease datasets often come with significant label-noise (e.g., _silver standard_ datasets) due to limited understanding of the underlying biology or evolving clinical classifications.
+Datasets with high label-noise decrease prediction accuracy and necessitate larger sample sizes during training [@doi:10.1109/tnnls.2013.2292894], and rare disease datasets often come with significant label-noise (e.g., silver standard datasets) due to limited understanding of the underlying biology or evolving clinical classifications.
-Additionally, a supervised ML model is of limited utility if it can only accurately predict phenotype labels in the data it was trained on (also known as _overfitting_); instead, most researchers aspire to develop models that _generalize_ or maintain performance when applied to new data that has not yet been "seen" by the model.
+Additionally, a supervised ML model is of limited utility if it can only accurately predict phenotype labels in the data it was trained on, also known as overfitting.
+Instead, most researchers aspire to develop models that generalize or maintain performance when applied to new data that has not yet been “seen” by the model.

 While we expect ML in rare disease research to continue to increase in popularity, specialized computational methods that can learn patterns from small datasets and can generalize to newly acquired data are required for rare disease applications [@doi:10.1016/j.ebiom.2019.08.027].
 In this perspective, we first highlight approaches that address or better tolerate the limitations of rare disease data, and then discuss the future of ML applications in rare disease.